rjs-7399/real_time_streaming/projects/flight_data_pyspark_structured_streaming/quickstart.md

 - When we are working on the production grade system we must run the entire architecture on kubernetes rather than using docker container.
 - In production grade systems we can run our pyspark streaming job on AWS EKS with multiple on demand instances with more processing power.
 - And we can host the kafka topics in kubernetes deployments.
 This way it will become efficient and with this setup we can surely generate upto 1 billion records per hour.
+- Volumes always stores some metadata of all the services that are running in the docker containers.
+- When we log in to the grafana for the first time, it will ask for the credentials.
+Once you login using default creds that are admin, admin. it will ask to change your password.
+Once you save it, it will save creds into the volume.
+- Next time when you run docker compose, it will fetch the metadata and same credentials will be valid.
+If we remove the volumes then we need to start the process from the beginning.
+-